ros2/ros2_documentation/source/Contributing-To-ROS.rst

 **Ready to contribute?**

-1. Read our documentation contribution guidelines: <Placeholder link to updated contribution to docs article>
+1. Read our documentation contribution guidelines: <Placeholder link to updated contribution to docs article>.

-2. Browse the documentation issue list, and choose an issue to fix: `ROS documentation issue tracker <https://github.com/ros2/ros2_documentation/issues>`_
+2. Browse the documentation issue list, and choose an issue to fix: `ROS documentation issue tracker <https://github.com/ros2/ros2_documentation/issues>`_.

-3. Update the documentation to fix the issue: <Placeholder link to new "Creating and updating documentation" article>
+3. Update the documentation to fix the issue.
+More information is in <Placeholder link to new "Creating and updating documentation" article>.

 .. _test-and-review-documentation:
 Test and review documentation